-Berkowitz Scholarship.
-Mr. and Mrs. Hyman Berkowitz of Wyoming, Michigan have established this scholarship in gratitude for all that God has given them.
-It is their philosophy that helping others is not only a duty but a privilege.
-This scholarship is designed for students with a physical handicap or learning disability.
-A grade point average of 2.5 or higher is required for entering freshmen; a minimum of 2.0 or higher is required for transfers and returning students.
-Financial need is also considered.
-One scholarship of \$600 was awarded for 1992-93.
-J. Russel Bouws/Russ' Restaurant Scholarship.
-A scholarship fund has been established in honor of Mr. J. Russel Bouws, founder of Russ' Restaurants in Holland, Michigan, by Mr. Howard De Haan, owner of the franchise for Russ' Restaurants in Kent County.
-Scholarships of \$500 each are awarded to students at Calvin who are employed by one of the Russ' Restaurants in Kent County.
+I. Russel Bouws/Russ' Restaurant Scholarships.
+A scholarship fund has been established in honor of Mr. J. Russel Bouws, founder of Russ' Restaurants in Holland, Michigan, by Mr. Howard De Haan, owner of the franchise for Russ' Restaurants in Kent County, Scholarships of \$500 each are awarded to students at Calvin who are employed by one of the Russ' Restaurants in Kent County.
 Prospective as well as current students are considered.
 Selection criteria include the student's academic record, character, motivation, financial need, and length of service with Russ'.
-Seven scholarships were awarded for 1992-93.
+Eight scholarships were awarded for 1994-95.
+Application forms are available in January at participating Russ' Restaurants in Kent County.

-Dr. and Mrs. Harvey J. Bratt Medical Scholarship.
+Dr. and Mrs. Harvey J. Bratt Medical Scholarships.
 Harvey and Fran Bratt, medical doctor and registered nurse, respectively, have established a scholarship for worthy young people who plan to pursue a medical career and are in need of financial help.
 Dr. and Mrs. Bratt are both alumni of Calvin and have established the scholarship out of gratitude to the college for what it has meant to them and to God for what He has done for them.
-Two scholarships of \$900 were awarded for 1992-93.
+Two scholarships of \$1,200 each were awarded for 1994-95.
 Eligibility requirements for the scholarship include: unquestioned Christian commitment, intention to enter a medical career, a cumulative grade point average of 3.0 or higher, and evidence of financial need.
 Applicants must be entering the junior or senior year at Calvin.
 Other factors that may be taken into consideration are: interest in medical missions, interest in service to the poor and needy, and ethnic minority status.
+Apply through the Financial Aid Office.

-Calvin College Minority Scholarship.
+Calvin College Minority Scholarships.
 Gifts have been received from constituents and friends of the college to fund this scholarship program for North American ethnic minority students.
 To be eligible for an award from this fund, candidates must have a grade point average of 2.5 or higher and must demonstrate financial need.
 Candidates for renewal are given first consideration.
-Normally, four or five scholarships of \$1,400 each are awarded each year.
+Normally, four or five scholarships of \$1,500 each are awarded each year.
+No separate scholarship application is required.